ykotturi/ykotturi.github.io/_pages/about.md

    <!-- <a href="#" class="copy-bib"><i class="fas fa-copy"></i> <span>Copy BibTex</span> </a> -->
    <!-- <a href="#" class="copy-bib" id="copyBibLink"><i class="fas fa-copy"></i> <span>Copy BibTeX</span></a> -->
    <!-- <a href="#" target="_blank"><i class="fas fa-link"></i> Doi </a> -->
-   <a href="/files/CSCW24_Co_Designing_a_Peer_Support_Platform_with_Creative_Entrepreneurs.pdf" target="_blank"><i class="fas fa-link"></i> PDF </a>
+   <a href="/files/Kotturi_etal_CSCW24_Peerdea_Camera_Ready.pdf" target="_blank"><i class="fas fa-link"></i> PDF </a>
    <a href="#"  class="show-abstract"><i class="fas fa-quote-left"></i> Abstract </a>
  </div>
 </div>
 </div>
 <div class="abstract-box">
+Creative entrepreneurs rely on online platforms to build community in order to overcome isolated work conditions.
+However, because of frequent attempts by larger brands to use their work without permission, creative entrepreneurs constrain their use of social platforms in order to safeguard their intellectual property.
-  Creative entrepreneurs join makerspaces to build relationships with vetted and trustful peers over time.
-Yet, as makerspaces increasingly use social technologies to connect members online, such technological adoption is often incongruent with the unique needs of creative entrepreneurs such as safeguarding their reputation and intellectual property.
-In this paper, we describe a multi-year partnership with a local feminist makerspace to build a social platform, called Peerdea, which centered creative entrepreneurs' needs such that online feedback and information exchange, and goal setting and accountability were more readily available to them.
-Through an iterative, community-collaborative approach with 46 creative entrepreneurs, we report on the kinds of peer support entrepreneurs sought on Peerdea such as feedback on in-progress and unpolished work.
-We argue that by aligning the platform's design with the makerspace's community of practice, Peerdea leveraged the relationship and trust building which occurs more readily in-person for entrepreneurs.
-In addition, we highlight the role of a community mediator who actively managed the relationships between researchers and entrepreneurs, surfaced failures and championed successes, and overall provided a critical link for co-design when participants' livelihoods were implicated.
+In this paper, we describe a multi-year partnership with a feminist makerspace to build a social platform, called Peerdea, that centered creative entrepreneurs’ needs such that online feedback and information exchange, and goal setting and accountability were more readily available to them.
+Through an iterative, community- collaborative approach with 46 creative entrepreneurs, we report on the kinds of peer support entrepreneurs sought on Peerdea such as feedback on in-progress and unpolished work.
+We argue that by aligning Peerdea’s design with the makerspace’s community of practice, Peerdea leveraged the relationship and trust building which occurs more readily in person for entrepreneurs.
+In addition, we highlight the role of a community leader who actively managed the relationships between researchers and entrepreneurs, surfaced failures and championed successes, and provided critical mediation for co-design when participants’ livelihoods were implicated.
 </div>

 <textarea id="bibtexText" style="opacity: 0; position: absolute; top: -9999px;">